linode/apl-docs/docs/inst-chart.md

 ## Monitoring the Chart install

 The chart deploys a Job (`<your-release-name>`) in the default namespace.
 Use K9s (or any tool of your preference), to monitor the install.
 After the deploy job has finished, check Gitea to see if the `otomi\values` repo contains values.
 Note that after logging in into Gitea with OIDC, it takes a couple minutes before you can see the repo.
-When the values repo is available, log in into Drone to activate the repository.
+When the values repo is available, log in into Drone to activate the repository. -->

-## Configuration
+### Chart Configuration

+Visit [customizing the chart](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing) page for more details.

-See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
-To see all configurable options with detailed comments, visit the chart's [values.yaml](https://github.com/redkubes/otomi-core/blob/master/chart/otomi/values.yaml), or run these configuration commands:
+To view all configurable options with detailed comments, visit the chart's [values.yaml](https://github.com/redkubes/otomi-core/blob/master/chart/otomi/values.yaml), or run these configuration commands:

 ```bash
 helm show values otomi/otomi